Dr. Jeffery S. Allbritten

 Ms. Tami Cullens

-Tamela Cullens, a member of South Florida State College's (SFSC) eight member District Board of Trustees, assumed the chair of the Association of Florida Colleges (AFC) Trustees Commission.
-Her term runs through June 30, 2015.
+Tamela Cullens, a member of South Florida State College's (SFSC) eight member District Board of Trustees.

 Cullens was appointed to the SFSC District Board of Trustees and began serving on June 1, 2006.
 She twice served as board chair, in 2008-09 and 2012-13.
 As an SFSC trustee, Cullens follows in the footsteps of her uncle, Ronnie Sachsenmaier, and her brother-in-law, Jim Brooks, who both served on the SFSC District Board of Trustees in the late 1980s and early 1990s.